 - Last Updated 3/15/13

 YJ-12 is first of the new generation of supersonic long-range AshMs which just entered the service with PLAN.
 A model of a mysterious supersonic ASM similar to French ASMP was first unveiled at the 2006 Zhuhai Airshow underneath the wing of a JH-7.
 However the initial speculation of a twin side air intake design as the possible configuration of YJ-12 turned out to be false.
-Developed by HAIG, YJ-12 appears bigger than Russian Kh-31 but smaller than Kh-41.
+Developed by CASIC, YJ-12 appears bigger than Russian Kh-31 but smaller than Kh-41.
 It features an integrated liquid fuel ramjet engine with a solid rocket booster.
 Four long narrow air intakes are attached to the body in an "X" arrangement.
-The missile is thought to have a cruise speed of Mach 2.5-3.5 and a range of 150-300km, depending on its cruising altitude.
+The missile is thought to have a cruise speed of Mach 2.5-3.5 and a range of 150-400km, depending on its cruising altitude.
 It typically flies a low-high-low profile.
-After launched from the carrier, it first climbs and cruises at a relatively high altitude before diving to a sea-skimming level at terminal stage and performs large-scale maneuvers to avoid interception.
-Compared to the earlier YJ-83, YJ-12 is thought to carry a large warhead (300kg?) capable of inducing substantial damage to large surface ships including aircraft carrier.
-YJ-12was believed to have been test-fired from modified H-6G prototypes between 2009 and 2010 and currently is in service with PLAN H-6G (x2).
-The missile is expected to be carried by PLAN JH-7B (x2) and possibly J-15/15S (x1).
-YJ-12 was officially unveiled during the 2015 VJ Day Parade in Beijing. - Last Updated 7/9/16
+After launched from the carrier, it first climbs and cruises at a relatively high altitude before diving to a sea-skimming level at terminal stage and performs large-scale/high g maneuvers to avoid interception.
+Compared to the earlier YJ-83, YJ-12 is thought to carry a large warhead (250kg) capable of inducing substantial damage to large surface ships including aircraft carrier.
+YJ-12was believed to have been test-fired from a modified H-6L prototype #872 between 2009 and 2010 and currently is in service with PLAN H-6L (x2) and H-6J (x6).
+The missile was speculated to be carried by PLAN J-16H (x2) but has yet to be confirmed.
+YJ-12 was officially unveiled during the 2015 VJ Day Parade in Beijing.
+Its export version was first unveiled at the 2016 Zhuhai Airshow as CM-302.
+The latest image (April 2020) indicated that YJ-12 can also be carried by PLAAF H-6K. - Last Updated 4/14/20

-This lightweight AShM just entered the service with PLAN as part of the weapon package of Z-9D.
+This lightweight AShM recently entered the service with PLAN as part of the weapon package of Z-9D.
 Up to 4 missiles can be carried by Z-9D at a time.
 YJ-9 may have evolved from the earlier TL-10B developed by Hongdu.
-YJ-9 is a light, radar-guided anti-ship missile used against smaller FACs and gun boats (<1,000t).
+YJ-9 is a light, active radar guided anti-ship missile used against smaller FACs and gun boats (<1,000t).
 Its range is 15km, speed is Mach 0.8, weight is 105kg, and its warhead weighs 30kg.
-Besides Z-9D, YJ-9 is expected to be carried by the new Z-18F ASW helicopter as well.
+Besides Z-9D, YJ-9 is expected to be carried by the new Z-18F and Z-20F ASW helicopters as well.
 Its export version is dubbed YJ-9E.
 The missile has threeversions depending on the guidance: YJ-9E (radar), YJ-9EA (TV) and YJ-9EB (semi-active laser).
-Recent news (September 2016) suggested that Zambian AF has ordered some YJ-9E ASM for its newly acquired L-15AFT aircraft.
+Recent news (September 2016) indicated that Zambian AF has ordered some YJ-9E ASM for its newly acquired L-15AFT aircraft.